 'In most rooms, the ceiling is a surface that is often overlooked, but when highlighted with wallpaper or paint, the eye is drawn upward, unlocking the full potential of the room, which is incredibly important in a room where we spend a lot of time looking upwards,' says Paula Taylor, Head Stylist and Trend Specialist at Graham & Brown.

 'A single plane of uninterrupted color is extremely soothing to the eye; dark tones create the illusion of infinite space and add a touch of drama; warm hues on the walls and ceiling work well in south-facing rooms, absorbing and reflecting golden evening light for a rich cloak of enveloping warmth.'

 2. Blue and green should be seen

-Bedroom wallpaper ideas are largely dominated by the colors of nature in 2022.
+Bedroom wallpaper trends are largely dominated by the colors of nature in 2022.
 And for good reason: green and blue evoke a sense of calm and security when used in interior design, and are both perfect for the bedroom.